-- Gap
+- 1 Gap

 - 2 Cross-wound thread

 - 3 Spool cap (small)

-- While holding the thread from the spool in your right hand, hold the end of the thread with your left hand, and then pass the thread through the thread guide.
+While holding the thread from the spool in your right hand, hold the end of the thread with your left hand, and then pass the thread through the thread guide.

-- 1 Thread guide - Pass the thread under the pin on the bobbin winding pretension disk and guide, and then pass it around the pretension disk. - Make sure that the thread passes under the pretension disk.
+- (1) Thread guide - Pass the thread under the pin on the bobbin winding thread guide, and then pass it around the pretension disc. - \ Make sure that the thread passes under the pretension disc.

-- 1 Pin - 2 Pretension disk
+- 1 Pin

+- 2 Pretension disc

-Wind the thread clockwise around the bobbin four or five times.
+- Wind the thread clockwise around the bobbin four or five times.

-- Make sure that the thread between the spool and the bobbin is pulled tight. - Be sure to wind the thread clockwise around the bobbin, otherwise the thread will become wrapped around the bobbin winder shaft. - Pass the end of the thread through the guide slit in the bobbin winder seat, and then pull the thread to the right to cut it with the cutter.
+Pass the end of the thread through the guide slit in the bobbin winder seat, and then pull the thread to the right to cut it with the cutter.

-- 1 Guide slit - 2 Bobbin winder seat
+- 1 Guide slit - Bobbin winder seat

-- Be sure to follow the process described.
-If the thread is not cut with the cutter, and the bobbin is wound, when the thread runs low, it may tangle around the bobbin. - Slide the bobbin holder to the left until it snaps into place. - When the bobbin holder is set to the left, it works as a switch to make the bobbin wind automatically.
+Be sure to follow the process described.
+If the thread is not cut with the cutter, and the bobbin is wound, when the thread runs low, it may tangle around the bobbin.

+Slide the bobbin holder to the left until it snaps into place.

+\ When the bobbin holder is set to the left, it works as a switch to make the bobbin wind automatically.
-- 1 Bobbin holder (switch) - → The bobbin stops spinning automatically when it is full, and the bobbin holder returns to its original position.

-Cut the thread, and then remove the bobbin.
+- 1 Bobbin holder (switch) - → The bobbin stops spinning automatically when it is full, and the bobbin holder returns to its original position. - Cut the thread, and then remove the bobbin.